AdamLearns/JumpRoyale/README.md

 -   `join`: joins the game.
 Available at any time, although you'll only really stand a chance at winning if you join in the first ~45 seconds. 😉

-To jump, you have to send one of the following commands in the chat: `l`, `u`, `r` (see full list aliases below).
+To jump, you have to send one of the following commands in the chat: `l`, `u`, `r` (see full list of aliases below).
 Optionally, you can adjust your angle and jump power.

 Jump commands are currently accepted in the following format: